MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Invoke-SPOSiteSwap.md

 The source and target sites can't be connected to an Office 365 group.
 They also can't be hub sites or associated with a hub.
 If a site is a hub site, unregister it as a hub site, swap the root site, and then register the site as a hub site.
 If a site is associated with a hub, disassociate the site, swap the root site, and then reassociate the site.

-> [!IMPORTANT]
-> The publishing feature can never have been activated on the source site.
+If the Publishing feature has previously been activated or is currently activated on the source site, Invoke-SPOSiteSwap cannot be used.

 ## EXAMPLES